Manage

 Top 5 Reasons Employees Quit

-Many employees leave for perfectly viable reasons that have nothing to do with your company—some people move, others have children, and some may simply want a change in position or industry.
-However, the most common reasons employees quit are almost always preventable.
+Many employees leave for perfectly valid reasons that have nothing to do with your company—some people move, others have children, and some may simply want a change in position or industry.

 1. Toxic Work Culture

 According to studies, a toxic work culture is one of the most common reasons employees decide to quit.
 “Toxic” may be a buzzword nowadays, but the fact remains that unhealthy, unsupportive workplaces cause many employees to leave.
-Here are some warning signs that you may have a toxic workplace:
+Here are some warning signs that you might have a toxic workplace:

-• Employees feel like they don’t get the support they need to excel
+• Employees feel like they don’t get the support they need to excel.

-• Employees may feel stuck, without opportunities to push themselves, grow, and get promotions
+• Employees may feel stuck, without opportunities to push themselves, grow, and get promotions.

-• Managers micromanage, constantly checking in on every little thing and not demonstrating trust
+• Managers micromanage, constantly checking in on every little thing and not demonstrating trust.

-• You have a “hustle” culture without work-life boundaries, leading to high stress and burnout levels
+• You have a “hustle” culture without work-life boundaries, leading to high stress and burnout levels.

-• Any type of sexual or verbal harassment
+• Any type of sexual or verbal harassment occurs in the workplace.

-A toxic work culture encompasses many different aspects of your company culture—and many leaders may not notice these signs.
-Talk with employees through surveys, meetings, and one-on-ones to get a feel for your culture, and be open to feedback.
+Communicate with employees through surveys, meetings, and one-on-ones to get a feel for their perception of your culture.
+Be open to feedback.
 After all, if employees don’t feel supported and cared for, they have a high chance of quitting.

 2. Insufficient Compensation